 - Ray Yeates (representative of the Sculpture Dublin Steering Group)

 Non-voting Chair: Sculpture Dublin Programme Director, Karen Downey.

-Sara has responded to the Stage Two Commission Brief with initial plans for a dynamic, large-scale, high-impact sculpture that will act as an inclusive landmark for Kildonan Park.
+Sara responded to the Stage Two Commission Brief with initial plans for a dynamic, large-scale, high-impact sculpture that acts as an inclusive landmark for Kildonan Park.
 Inspired by ideas of movement, energy and growth, the artwork aims to represent a wide range of local voices and interests and speak to the hopes and dreams of the people of West Finglas.